greycubesgav/integrify/README.md

 Check the integrity checksum file attribute and optionally add the checksum

 Option  Meaning
-  -c     Check the checksum
+  -c    Check the checksum of FILE
   -a    Add a new checksum to FILE
-  -d     Remove the checksum from FILE
+  -s    When adding new checksums skip if the file already has checksum data -d    Remove the checksum from FILE
-  -l     List files checksums as per a sfv file
+  -l    List files checksums as per a shasum output
   -f    Set the digest function to write, default 'sha1' -v    Verbose messages

 Examples:
    Check a file's integrity checksum